Health Insurance Claims Process

 3. Your treatment was excluded, per the terms of your policy.
 Every health insurance policy contains some treatments that are excluded.
 Again, it is your responsibility to know the rules of your policy, as you will bear full financial responsibility if you receive treatment that is not covered.
 Check with your insurance provider before you get the treatment, to make sure that you are covered.

 4. You received treatment without the proper approval and authorization.
-Make sure that you obtain proper approval and permission, whenever it is required.
+Make sure that you obtain proper approval and permission whenever it is required.

 Reacting to a Denial

 If you receive a denial, you have different options.
-Again, the type of insurance you have dictates the steps that you can take.
+Again, the type of insurance you have dictates the steps you can take.
 As mentioned above, the kind of denial you are likely to receive in a managed care plan is a denial of approval for a specific treatment, procedure, therapy, or medication.
 With indemnity insurance, it is likely the case that you already received the treatment and the dispute regards a denial from your insurance provider to accept your claim for reimbursement.
 In either case, the three main steps you can take are the same.

 Internal Appeal